SDearing/ZSL-The-Climate-Menace/README.md

 ## Qualititave Research
 For our qualititave research we asked our client, in the concept pitch for our app, to provide any feedback for our app.
 This is so we could fully design our app to our clients need and see if there was any areas that needed improvement on the app.

 The clients feedback was extremely helpful.
-First they complimented the aesthetic of the app, saying it was "suited for their target audience", they also liked the way we structured our menu and said it was "easy to understand" and it was "structured very suitibly".
+First they complimented the aesthetic of the app, saying it was "suited for their target audience", they also liked the way we structured our menu and said it was "easy to understand" and it was "structured very suitably".
 The only issue they had with our menu was was that the colour for the writing in our menu did not stick out well and in some lighting was hard to read.
 We assured we would get this fixed by their next review.

 The main point of criticism that ZSL had was that they felt that we had not focused on the chains of the climate change.
 ZSL felt that we had focused too much on the game aspect of the app and not the information that they wanted us to present.
 ZSL wanted us to change the main gameplay of our app to focus more on the construction of the green house affect chain so ZSl could be sure that the app was presenting the information that they wanted the students to learn, and to avoid from the students being more interested in the game aspect of the app, rather than them focusing on the education aspect.
 At the end of the day ZSL is the client so we have to follow their instructions so we agreed that we would change the gameplay of the app, to focus on the creation of greenhouse chains for the students to remember.